chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ### Registering Snapshot Repository

 To register a snapshot repository, send a PUT request to the OpenSearch Service domain endpoint.
 Do not use curl to operate as it doesn't support AWS request signing.
 Instead, use the [sample Python client](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-client-python), Postman, or some other method to send a signed request to register the snapshot repository.

-Make sure to follow the steps mentioned in the prerequisite while setting up the amazon opensearch domain.
-Use the same `role_arn` and `IAM user` credentials mapped to the `manage_snapshots` role on opensearch dashboards.

 If using postman to send the API request below, select `AWS Signature` under the **Authorization** Tab and fill *AccessKey*, *SecretKey*, *AWS Region*, and *Service Name* as `es`.